ch2isk4kos/show_time_application/NOTES.md

 41. add edit and delete functionality in movies show page

-42. configure jQuery raty
+#42. configure jQuery raty

-43.
+43. add average reviews on the show page